La que se avecina: Season 9 (2016)

 The building is broken little by little and works are needed.
-For this, the neighbors will have to go to all kinds of places to make time: A hotel, a makeshift campsite, Villazarcillo (the village of the deceased Justi, the mother of Amador and Teodoro), the old house of Bruno...
+For this, the neighbors have to go to all kinds of places to make time: A hotel, a makeshift campsite, Villazarcillo (the village of the deceased Justi, the mother of Amador and Teodoro), the old house of Bruno...
 In the end, the building is ready and even has some other novelty.

 At the end of the season Amador asks for a divorce to take half of what he has, so Maite hires a hit man.
-Theodore breaks up with Alba because he did not like it when they made love.
+Theodore breaks up with Alba because he did not like it when they had sex.
 The hit man shoots Amador but he covers himself with Theodore without knowing if he lives or dies.
 Diego, the son of Fina, returns.
 Diego sees at last how his mother really is and it seems that he is going to send her to a nursing home.
 Besides, he begins a relationship with Raquel, which it seems that he is leaving for going to China.
 It is not known if Theodore lives or if Raquel and Fina have left.